molybdenum-99/tlaw/README.md

 to be honest, from any programming language), you are stuck with two
 options:

-* Study and use (or invent and build) some custom hand-made Wrapper Library™ with ton of very custom design decisions (should responses be just hashes, or [Hashie](https://github.com/intridea/hashie)s, or real classes for each kind of response?
+1. Study and use (or invent and build) some custom hand-made Wrapper Library™ with ton of very custom design decisions (should responses be just hashes, or [Hashie](https://github.com/intridea/hashie)s, or real classes for each kind of response?
 What are the inputs?
-Where should api key go, to global param?);
+Where should api key go, to global param?); or
-* Just "ride bareback" (forgive the boldness): construct URLs yourself, parse responses yourself, control params (or ignore the control) yourself.
+2. Just "go commando" (sorry for the bad pun): construct URLs yourself, parse responses yourself, control params (or ignore the control) yourself.

 TLAW tries to close this gap: provide a base for _breath-easy_ API description